-This Limited Warranty covers only recreational vehicles sold in, and that remain in, the United States, U.S. Territories and Canada and used for the intended purpose of recreational travel and camping.
+This Limited Warranty covers only Jayco Jay Flight Bungalow and DST seasonal park model recreational vehicles sold in, and that remain in, the United States, U.S. Territories and Canada and used for the intended purpose of camping on a semi-permanent site location.
 If a substantial defect in material or workmanship, attributable to Jayco, is found to exist and is reported to Jayco or an authorized servicing dealer during the applicable warranty period, it will be repaired or replaced, at Jayco's option, without charge to the RV owner, in accordance with the terms, conditions and limitations of this limited warranty.
+Jayco will cover the costs of having service performed at the permanent site location of the RV for the first three (3) service calls on the RV, as long as service is requested in accordance with, and within two (2) years of the start of the warranty, and as long as the semi-permanent site location is within one (1) hour travel time, round trip, from an independent, authorized dealer of Jayco.
+Jayco reimburses travel time at the independent, authorized dealer's approved labor rate.

 This limited warranty applies to the first consumer purchaser of a new RV only.
 All rights and limitations within this warranty are applicable to the original owner of the RV only.
 You may contact an independent, authorized dealer for details.